vispy/vispy/doc/governance/GOVERNANCE.md

 **2.2.
 Appeal Process**.
 Decisions may be appealed by opening an issue and that appeal will be considered by the Maintainers in good faith, who will respond in writing within a reasonable time.
-If the Maintainers deny the appeal, the appeal my be brought before the Organization Steering Committee, who will also respond in writing in a reasonable time.
+If the Maintainers deny the appeal, the appeal may be brought before the Organization Steering Committee, who will also respond in writing in a reasonable time.

 ## 3. How We Work.